webplatform/docs/css/properties/margin-left/index.md

 {{API_Name}}
 {{Summary_Section|Sets the left margin of an element.

-Margin-bottom clears an area below an element (outside the border).
+Margin-left clears an area to the left of an element (outside the border).
 The margin does not have a background color, and is completely transparent.
 }}
 {{CSS Property
 |Initial value=0